glg/epiquery2-client/README.md

     client.query("glglive", 'councilMember/game/getAchievements.mustache', {cmId: 1}, queryOne);

     client.query("glglive", 'councilMember/game/getAchievements.mustache', {cmId: 2}, queryTwo);

+The rows are collected in the onrow callback outlined above.
+The message passed to this event contains a field called **columns** that is an array of key/value pairs.
+They key is the name of the column and the value is the actual value of that column being returned.
+Here is an example message.

+    {
+        "queryId": "1234",  //Optional
+        "columns": [
+            {
+                "USER_ID": "4321"
+            },
+            {
+                "ACTIVE_IND": 1
+            },
+            {
+                "FAVORITE_COLOR": "Red"
+            }
+        ]
+    }

 ### EpiSimpleClient
 This class inherits from the EpiBufferingClient and changes the way rows are represented.
 Instead of a row being an array of key/value pairs, it turns the row into an object with fields and values.

 The only drawback to this approach is that if there is more than one column returned with the same name, the last one read will win.
-But if you've got multiple columns with the same name coming back, you've got other problems.
+But if you've got multiple columns with the same name coming back, it's recommended to differentiate them for your own sanity.

     var EpiSimpleClient = require("epiquery2-client").EpiSimpleClient;